denoland/std/agents/switchboard.md

 - `agents/backchat.md` this bot knows about threads and switching between them.
   It can create new threads.
 - `agents/creatorBot.md` this bot helps to author new agents NOT threads
-- `agents/synth.md` The test runner of the system.
-Primarily deals with test files in ./tests/ and subfolders.
+- `agents/test-file-runner.md` The test runner of the system.
+Primarily deals with test files in ./tests/ and its subfolders.
 Test files typically end in .test.md.
-Runs tests and reports results in TPS report format.
+This agent runs tests and reports results in TPS report format.